ellerenad/blog/_posts/2021-08-17-learning-google-dialogflow.md

 - I wonder:
   - whether it is easy to test agents this using code / the API
-  - how to "debug" agents (why is one intent recognized instead of the other?) k  - how can I deploy the agent? e.g. use it in my mobile or in a smart home device? are there test environments?
+  - how to "debug" agents (why is one intent recognized instead of the other?)
+  - how can I deploy the agent? e.g. use it in my mobile or in a smart home device? are there test environments?

 # Hands on!
 Creating a basic agent